Samsung Galaxy Fit 2 review

 Samsung Galaxy Fit 2 review: summary

 The Samsung Galaxy Fit 2 might come with limited bells and whistles, but each of those features performed admirably when we put them to the test.
 Syncing the Fit 2 with our phone went without a hitch; the display is simple but communicative.
 Similarly, the design is basic but of a reliable quality.
+Other budget-end wearables like the Honor Band 6 can't compete in terms of pure reliability.

 If you’re after some basic fitness tracking functions and you don’t want to put too much of a dent in your bank balance, the Galaxy Fit 2 is a fabulous choice of budget wearable.